 Any non-Credit Union-owned equipment used to connect to the Credit Union's network must meet the requirements of Credit Union-owned equipment for remote access.

 Organizations or individuals who wish to implement remote access solutions to the Credit Union network must obtain prior approval from management.

-ENFORCEMENT.
-Any employee found to have violated this policy may be subject to disciplinary action, up to and including termination of employment.